 Introduction and selection criteria

 Stage 2 of the E-Team Program is intended to support teams in further developing their inventions/innovations and plans for commercialization.
 Stage 2 E-Team grantees have approximately 18 months to spend the grant funds.
 The required Stage 2 workshop and coaching sessions take place within the first 6 months of this period.
 Accepted Stage 1 E-Teams may apply for Stage 2 of the program after attending the required Stage 1 workshop.
 Please refer to the Calendar graphic above for the 2015-16 schedule of events and deadlines.***IMPORTANT!
-If you apply in the winter cycle (deadline January 27, 2016) and are accepted, two student team members will be REQUIRED to attend the Stage 2 workshop in Cambridge, MA on April 28-30.*** You may apply for Stage 2 if:
+If you apply in the spring cycle (deadline May 4, 2016) and are accepted, two student team members will be REQUIRED to attend the Stage 2 workshop in Cambridge, MA on August 11-13.*** You may apply for Stage 2 if:

 - You have successfully completed the Stage 1 workshop

 - You demonstrate continuing commitment to move your technology towards commercialization